mosn/layotto/docs/en/start/api_plugin/helloworld.md

 This message is the response of the helloworld API you just registered in step 1.

 ## Next
 You can refer to the demo code to implement your own API.
 Have a try !

+For more details,you can refer to the [design doc](zh/design/api_plugin/design.md)